 1172 East 55th Street

-There’s something super quaint about this old dive bar.
+There’s something super quaint about this old dive bar in Hyde Park.
 You’d never expect a rager of a night from a bar that doesn’t even go by its legal name—locals refer to it as “Jimmy’s” for the namesake of its owner—but let me be the first to tell you that Woodlawn Tap has it going on.
-They serve burgers for $3.50, house drinks for $4, and plenty of beer for under $5.
+This bar serves burgers for $3.50, house drinks for $4, and plenty of beer for under $5.
 Giving this place the benefit of the doubt is probably the smartest idea you’ll have this year.

 5215 South Harper Avenue

 This brewpub actually originates in Michigan and we’re just lucky enough to have a location out here in Hyde Park.
 Jolly Pumpkin brews some delicious concoctions to go along with their weekly $9 pizza specials, so you’d be remiss if you passed this place up.
-The rustic-chic, modern decor pairs perfectly with the atmosphere they’re trying to promote, so make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.
+This restaurant features a rustic and modern decor that pairs perfectly with the atmosphere they’re trying to promote.
+Make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.

 1212 East 59th Street